 Each content type is made up of fields which denote the type of data that will be included in the entry.
 For example, the title of a news article would have its own text field, the body would have another, and there would also be fields for any media files.
 This is how you take your website or app from, as our friend Karen McGrane puts it, a big "blob" of content to modular "chunks".

-Designing your content model is a critical step along the path to building a solid, efficient and future-proof application with Contentful.
+Designing your content model is a critical step in building a solid, efficient and future-proof application with Contentful.
 The goal is to create a model that will support the needs of your entire team, from the content creators to designers to developers.
-Which is why we always recommend having a session with each team to find out what they need from the CMS, and structuring your content accordingly.
+Which is why we always recommend having a session with each team to find out what they need from our Content Infrastructure, and structuring your content accordingly.

 Before you begin crafting your Contentful content model, you should take a deep breath and open your mind.
 Forget what you know about traditional CMSes that restrict your modelling to pre-defined content types, and stop thinking of content in terms of individual strings of text.
 Content modelling in Contentful works a bit differently — we’d say better.